Test Code THYROPXDAB Thyroperoxidase Antibodies, Serum

 Submission Container/Tube: Plastic vial

-Collection Instructions: Centrifuge and aliquot serum into plastic vial within 2 hours of collection.
+Collection Instructions: Within 2 hours of collection, centrifuge and aliquot serum into plastic vial.

 Specimen Minimum Volume